MicrosoftDocs/cpp-docs/docs/standard-library/bit-functions.md

 An object of type `To`

-Each bit in the result matches the corresponding bit in `from`, unless there are padding bits in `To`, in which case those bits in the result are unspecified.
+Each bit in the result matches the corresponding bit in `from` unless there are padding bits in `To`, in which case those bits in the result are unspecified.

 ### Example